 Fetcham Village Infant School is a community school maintained by Surrey Local Education Authority, educating children between the ages of four and seven years.

-You are very welcome to visit the school and we look forward to meeting you.
+You are very welcome to visit the school and I look forward to meeting you.

 The School Building